Section 21 – Junior And Teen Fair

 3. Article of sewing, hand or machine.

-4. Home-made computer invitation card using the fair theme (There’s Still a Taste of Country!).
+4. Home-made computer invitation card using the fair theme (Seed to Table).

-5. Fabric painted t-shirt or tank top with the fair theme.
+5. Fabric painted t-shirt or tank top with the fair theme (Seed to Table).

 6. A care basket for a senior.

-7. Write your favourite poem, penmanship to count.
+7. Write your favourite poem, penmanship and spelling to count.

 8. Any article made from duct tape.